 Be Aware Of How You Need Help And Set Goals

-Your Responsibilities As The Tutee
+Your Responsibilities As The Student

 It is essential to understand that working with a tutor requires your participation and hard work if you want the outcome of your tutoring sessions to lead to your difficulties melting away successfully.
-Then you need the persistence to engage with the tutor despite how hard it may feel.
-Trust the tutor to be successful in guiding you towards a more effective learning experience, follow their advice and instruction.

 To have a successful tutoring experience requires a collaborative effort, discipline and an engaged attitude.
 With the guidance from your tutor, you will have the opportunity to reach academic success.
 The tutor’s role is to actively facilitate your learning, not do the work for you.
 Actually studying, doing homework or self study and regularly attending sessions with the tutor is a requirement.
 Be clear about your role in the tutor/tutee partnership before you begin.